-- Offering an open door policy allowing parents regular opportunities to talk about their child's progress. - Visiting some pre-school settings each year in the Summer term. - Inviting the new children to visit Frieth Reception classroom for an afternoon in the Spring/Summer term, allowing their parents to attend an information, question/answer meeting. - Organising a New Parents lunch in the Autumn term, to offer social and informative opportunities. - Autumn and Spring term formal parent consultations with mini reports, when all profile assessments can be fully discussed. - A full written report in the Summer term and the opportunity for the parents to discuss their child's achievement. - Parental help is always welcome. - Encouraging parents to talk to the child's teacher if there are any concerns. - Sharing afternoons twice termly support collaboration between the child, the parents or carers and the child's learning environment. - A training of phonics session with guidance for parents.
+- Offering an open door policy allowing parents regular opportunities to talk about their child's progress. - Visiting some pre-school settings each year in the Summer term. - Inviting the new children to visit Frieth Reception classroom for a programme of short transition sessions during the summer term, and organising an evening information, question/answer parent meeting. - Organising a New Parents lunch in the Autumn term, to offer social and informative opportunities. - Autumn and Spring term formal parent consultations with mini reports, when all profile assessments can be fully discussed. - A full written report in the Summer term and the opportunity for the parents to discuss their child's achievement. - Parental help is always welcome. - Encouraging parents to talk to the child's teacher if there are any concerns. - Termly sharing afternoons support collaboration between the child, the parents or carers and the child's learning environment.

+• A training of phonics session with guidance for parents.